 The product can also be purchased directly in the stores of the Czech Mint

-The coin was minted by the Slovak Mint of Mincovňa Kremnica and issued by the National Bank of Slovakia.
+The base metal commemorative coin was minted by the Kremnica Mint and issued by the National Bank of Slovakia.